 - Not so durable – Even though the single ply sheet used here is pretty thick, it’s still not as durable as a two-ply option.

-Evans Power Center Reverse Dot Drum Head – Most Responsive
+Evans Power Center Reverse Dot

 One thing to remember is that this skin is single ply, so it’s not going to take as much force for as long as a two-ply design.
-But saying that, the tone it produces thanks to the polymer used is great.
+But saying that, the tone it produces thanks to the polymer used is excellent.
 This thing is super responsive and kicks out a snappy pop, with plenty of sustain.
-So, it definitely cuts through a mix well enough to be heard.
+So, it cuts through a mix well enough to be heard.

 - Easy to tune – The 360 tuning technology Evans have thought up means you’ll have this skin tuned up in no time.

-- Cuts through a mix – This thing is loud and has plenty of bite, so it’ll definitely cut through your mix no problem.
+- Cuts through a mix – This thing is loud and has plenty of bite, so it’ll cut through your mix no problem.

 - Not so durable – Because it’s only single ply, this skin won’t last as long as a two-ply version.